GSA/digitalgov.gov/content/about/style-guide.md

 Do not capitalize words like _federal_, _government_, or _agency_ unless it is:

-* The first word in a sentence
+* The first word in a sentence.
-* An official title for or name of something (e.g., Federal Bureau of Investigation, U.S. Agency for International Development (USAID))
+* An official title for or name of something (e.g., Federal Bureau of Investigation (FBI), U.S. Agency for International Development (USAID)).

 ### Content titles and headers